 Introduction

 The effect of fires on belowground microbial communities has received increased attention in the past decade due to the importance of microbes to overall ecosystem recovery.
 Soil microbes interact with plants during disturbance recovery to shape resource availability, community assembly and successional trajectories (Knelman et al., 2015; Sikes et al., 2016; Weidner et al., 2015).
 Ecosystem recovery from fire disturbance is thus dependent on microbes that facilitate plant succession either directly via obligate symbioses (Dickie et al., 2017) or indirectly via processes such as resource liberation and soil stabilization (Bonner et al., 2019; Claridge et al., 2009; Fuentes-Ramirez et al., 2018).
+For the purposes of this project, we define “recovery” as resemblance to a nearby unburned plot.
+It is assumed that no fungal community can be fully “recovered” given that communities are always changing.
+Unburned fungal communities are also under constant flux, but as burned communities begin to more closely resemble adjoining unburned sites, we treat that as “recovery” in the sense that fire effects are beginning to give way to other site-level forces such as edaphic properties and plant community influences.

 Currently, the reported effects of fire on belowground microbial communities have few consistencies other than a general agreement that full recovery to pre-fire conditions takes place on a decadal time scale (Holden et al., 2013; Köster et al., 2014; Treseder et al., 2004).
 Reported differences between studies include varied recovery times for bacteria and fungi (Bárcenas-Moreno et al., 2011; Bárcenas-Moreno & Bååth, 2009) and divergent effects of fire on microbial diversity and abundance in differing biomes (Allison et al., 2010; Dove & Hart, 2017; Hansen et al., 2019).
 The majority of studies have focused on time since fire as the main effect in their particular ecosystems, and the contrasting details about microbial recovery could be specific to the climatic and edaphic properties of the biomes in which they were observed.

 Warmer and drier conditions in many ecosystems due to climate change are increasing the frequency and impact, and decreasing the predictability of, wild fires (Abatzoglou & Williams, 2016; Flannigan et al., 2009).
 Thus, it is important to continue building knowledge of how soil microbes respond to fires.
 Furthermore, it is important to understand not only how future climate scenarios alter fire regimes, but whether they will alter the recovery responses of microbial communities in those systems.

-Here, we conducted an observational experiment along a 20-year fire chronosequence, comparing paired burned and unburned sites along an annual mean temperature gradient in an alpine ecosystem dominated by pinyon pine and juniper forests in Utah, USA.
+Here, we conducted an observational experiment along a 20-year fire chronosequence, comparing paired burned and unburned sites along an annual mean temperature gradient in a montane ecosystem dominated by pinyon pine (Pinus edulis) and juniper (Juniperus osteosperma) forests in Utah, USA.
 This ecosystem is expected to continue warming at a faster rate than most other biomes with a 20-year projected climate that includes an annual mean temperature of 2 deg C above baseline according to the IPCC AR5 regional synthesis report (Barros et al., 2014).
 The study design allowed us to test the hypothesis that a warmer climate could alter belowground microbial recovery rates after fires within a single biome.

 Methods: